finn-corbett/Technical-Algorithmic-Trading-Strategy-V2/README.md

 The sharpe ratios are calculated with a risk free rate of 1.809%, the yield of the US 5 year treasury bond on Sep 1 2017.

 These performance results indicate the the algorithmic trading strategy is able to reduce the risk compared to alternative investing strategies, such that the risk-adjusted returns are significantly greater whilst maintaining a similar level of profitability.
 The SPY is a widely used passive investing strategy, which is often implimented as a benchmark due to its historic performance and passive nature.
-These results indicate the algorithmic trading strategy being preferable to passive investing with the SPY, and being able to be applied to investment portfolios of large companies to reduce risk.
+This strategy would be particularly useful for those looking to generate similar returns to benchmarks without large drawdowns, bridging the gap between long term stock investing and bond investing.
+Long term stock investing typically prevents investors from being able to withdraw funds after a short time frame as it may be at a loss, whereas bonds allow guaranteed returns after a short time frame, although profits tend to be reduced compared to stocks.
 ### Performance Charts
 ### AAPL
 <img src="https://github.com/finn-corbett/Technical-Algorithmic-Trading-Strategy-V2/blob/main/Images/AAPL.png" alt="drawing" width="750"/>